-This post supports the Protecting Children work CELCIS undertakes nationally.
-This role provides professional advisory and improvement support to make a positive difference to the lives of infants, children, young people and families in need of care and protection in Scotland.
-The post holder plays a key role in the delivery of the recommendations of the national Child Protection Improvement Programme (CPIP) and the CELCIS Protecting Children Programme
+This post will support the work of Child Protection Committees Scotland and the wider Child Protection activities of CELCIS.
+The role will provide professional support to this important national forum and its sub-groups with a view to making a positive difference to the lives of children and young people in need of care and protection.
+Additionally, this post has a key role in the delivery of the recommendations of the national Child Protection Improvement Programme (CPIP).

-This post reports to the CELCIS Protecting Children Programme Lead.
+This post reports to CELCIS's Protecting Children Programme Lead.